88th Academy Awards: Winners and nominees

 The nominees for the 88th Academy Awards were announced on January 14, 2016, at 5:30 a.m.
 PST (13:30 UTC), at the Samuel Goldwyn Theater in Beverly Hills, California, by directors Guillermo del Toro and Ang Lee, Academy president Cheryl Boone Isaacs, and actor John Krasinski.
 The Revenant led all nominees with twelve nominations; Mad Max: Fury Road came in second with ten.

 The winners were announced during the awards ceremony on February 28, 2016.
 With two Oscars, Spotlight was the first film since 1952's The Greatest Show on Earth to win Best Picture with only one other award.
 Alejandro G. Iñárritu became the third individual to win two consecutive Oscars for Best Director.
 (Note: The two previous directors to have done so are: John Ford and Joseph L. Mankiewicz) By virtue of his previous nomination for his portrayal of the titular character in 1976's Rocky, Best Supporting Actor nominee Sylvester Stallone was the sixth person to be nominated for playing the same role in two different films.
+At 25, Jennifer Lawrence became the youngest person to earn their fourth acting nomination.

 At the age of 87, Ennio Morricone was believed to be the oldest competitive winner in Oscar history.
 (Note: An Academy spokeswoman said, "We do not have this kind of data for the other competitive categories."
 However she also acknowledged that they have no knowledge of any competitive winner older than 87.)
 Having previously won for Gravity and Birdman, Emmanuel Lubezki became the first person to win three consecutive Best Cinematography awards.

 Awards

-Winners are listed first, highlighted in boldface, and indicated with a double dagger.
+Winners are listed first and highlighted in boldface and marked with a double-dagger (‡).